-But if you self-publish a book without any marketing or social media understanding, you might get a rude awakening when you ‘launch’ your book only to sell a singular copy (or worse, none).
+If you self-publish a book without any knowledge of marketing, you might get a rude awakening when you ‘launch’ your book only to sell a singular copy (or worse, none).

-Similarly, writers who are thrilled to be picked up by a traditional publisher can get a rude awakening about the financial side of things when they learn how book advances work.
+Similarly, writers who are thrilled to be picked up by a traditional publisher may get a rude awakening about the financial side of things when they learn how book advances work.

 Here’s a very basic overview of the pros and cons of both options.
-I need to caveat both of these by saying that in 2018, both traditionally and self-published authors need to be active online.
-It’s just where we do things, now.
-You can’t just sit in your garret and write – you need to promote your writing, too.
+I need to caveat both of these by saying that in 2020, both traditionally and self-published authors need to be active online.
+And whether you get picked up by a big publisher or choose to self-publish, you will need to do just as much work in the publicity and promotions side of things.

 1: The kudos of the publisher name, and learning from the best